Kenneth-Asogwa/Fraud_Detection_Algorithm/README.md

 Project Title
-AI-Powered Payroll Fraud Detection in Public Financial Management
+AI-Driven Fraud Detection in Public Financial Management Using Convolutional Neural Networks

 Overview
 This repository contains the implementation of a deep learning framework for detecting payroll fraud in Nigeria’s Public Financial Management (PFM) system.
 The model uses Convolutional Neural Networks (CNN) combined with SMOTE to address class imbalance and detect anomalous payroll transactions.